-Opportunities to work with Every Child Every Day and if permitted to attend training (CPD) to deliver high quality fieldwork – planning and assessing which is offered by Edexcel as well preparing students for the challenges of Paper 3.
+Opportunities to work with Every Child Every Day and if permitted to attend training (CPD) to deliver high quality fieldwork – planning and assessing which is offered by Edexcel as well preparing pupils for the challenges of Paper 3.

 Rationale behind marking within your department.

-KS3 & KS4: ‘Just review’ sessions in lessons have been embedded in the schemes of work to enable students to reflect on feedback teacher has given and ‘close the gap’ in their knowledge and understanding during a unit of work.
+KS3 & KS4: ‘Just review’ sessions in lessons have been embedded in the schemes of work to enable pupils to reflect on feedback teacher has given and ‘close the gap’ in their knowledge and understanding during a unit of work.
 It will also enables challenge that hasn’t been taken up in the classroom.
 This will be a routine in the lessons once started.

 It has been agreed within the department that deeper marking still needs to take place in books especially in KS4 not just in their assessment folders.
-At KS3 the learning matrices will help teachers mark and give specific feedback for students to act upon.
+At KS3 the learning matrices will help teachers mark and give specific feedback for pupils to act upon.